 Net Zero Water

-Fresh water is not available on the summit without being trucked 40 miles round trip, so the project has proposed rainwater and blackwater collection, treatment, and reuse.
-Rainwater would supplement municipal water for potable needs.
-While graywater and blackwater would be treated onsite and reused for toilet flushing.
+Fresh water is not available on the summit without being trucked 40 miles round trip.
+The complex features rainwater and blackwater collection, treatment, and reuse.
+Rainwater supplements municipal water for potable needs.
+While graywater and blackwater is be treated onsite and reused for toilet flushing.